qimiko/gdrpc/README.md

 ### Compiling

 1. import files into Visual Studio as cmake project
-2. get git submodules, `git submodules update --init --recursive`
+2. download git submodules, `git submodules update --init --recursive`
-3. edit `DiscordSecret.cpp` and add your application id
+3. edit `src/DiscordSecret.cpp` and add your application id
 4. build dll
 5. add the assets in the `assets` folder to discord